Conserving Threatened Rhinos in South Africa

 Vegetation surveys

-When the animals move off of foraging sites, record the vegetation in the area to assess habitat use.
+When the animals move off foraging sites, record the vegetation in the area to assess habitat use.

 .